anjiajun39/RAG-Retrieval/rag_retrieval/train/reranker/README.md

 print(torch.sigmoid(res[1]))
 ```

-LLM-Decoder model (Scalar mapping based on MLP)
+### LLM-Decoder Model (Based on MLP for Scalar Mapping)

-> To meet the special case of using an LLM such as "Qwen/Qwen2.5-1.5B" for discriminative ranking, a relevant format has been designed.
+> To meet the special requirements of using an LLM like "Qwen/Qwen2.5-1.5B" for discriminative ranking, a specific format has been designed.
 The actual effect is: "query: {xxx} document: {xxx}\</s>".
 Experiments have shown that the introduction of \</s> significantly improves the ranking performance of the LLM [from https://arxiv.org/abs/2411.04539 section 4.3].

 ```python
 ckpt_path = "./Qwen2-1.5B-Instruct"